paulober/MicroPico/.github/ISSUE_TEMPLATE/bug_report.md

 ## Support info

-Copy this from the `Pico-Go > Help > Get support info` option in the command palette:
+Copy this from the `Pico-W-Go > Help > Get support info` option in the command palette:

 ```
 < Paste Here >